 2. Being More Present and Mindful

 Walking always takes place in the present moment.
 This is unlike “thinking,” which can pull us into the past or future.
-A labyrinth facilitates being more in touch with Buddha Nature, or the “Watcher” dimension of our thoughts and emotions which transcends them all.
+A labyrinth facilitates being in the moment, or the “Watcher” dimension of our thoughts and emotions which transcends them all.

 3. Reduced Stress and Improved Mood

 When walking or reflecting on a labyrinth, the mind is cleared and anxieties are calmed.
-Feelings of stress are dissipated and released, and Buddha Nature can shine through more brightly.
+Feelings of stress are dissipated and released, and you can shine through more brightly.

 4. Physical Health Benefits